ignaspakamore/pca-gui/README.md

 This program is designed to calculate and visualise principle component analysis calculations.

-*The input is excel spredsheet saved in xlsx or csv format.
+* The input is excel spredsheet saved in xlsx or csv format.

 * Headers for the columns is not required.

 * To specifie the type add column 'Type' and for colour column named 'Colour'.

 * The colour name must be string.
 See https://matplotlib.org/stable/gallery/color/named_colors.html for colour names.

+* Program can save calculated PCA data into the csv file.

+* Sample anotation by using mouse is possible in 3D plot.
+Index starts from 0!

 ## Execution